 What we’re going to see today is a little bit of a contrast.
 We’re going to see the practical ramifications of the theological foundations that we looked at last week.
 We are diving into a picture of what it means for us to be the church.
 Together, I really want us to pray.
 Let’s pray that God would create in us a unity around the Word of God and what it means to be the church, not according to tradition that each of us are familiar with, not according to what contemporary church growth methods would tell us, but according to what Scripture tells us.
 What does it mean to be the church, and what really sets the church apart from every other organization or club or civic gathering or any group of people, what makes the church unique?

 There are two foundational truths that we are seeing here in Hebrews 10.
 The first one we looked at last week.
 We are recipients of a new covenant.
-Last week, what we looked at is we saw how the new covenant in Christ changed everything, revolutionized everything.
-We didn’t just dive into Old Testament history and theology for the fun of it, because we didn’t have anything else better to do on a snowy day.
-We dove into that picture to see the important, eternally important, eternally relevant implications of what we see in Scripture for our lives.
+Last week, what we looked at is we saw how the new covenant in Christ revolutionized everything.
+We didn’t just dive into Old Testament history and theology for the fun of it, because we didn’t have anything else better to do.
+We dove into that picture to see the eternally important and relevant implications of what we see in Scripture for our lives.

-As a result of being recipients of a new covenant, second truth, what we’re going to dive into today is that we’re members of a new community; recipients of a new covenant, members of a new community.
-What I want to show you in Hebrews 10:19, we’re going to read from verse 19 through verse 25.
-I want you to see in this passage, in this paragraph here, one foundation that the author of Hebrews…we don’t know exactly who wrote this…but the author of Hebrews gives us one foundation and three exhortations based on that foundation.
+As a result of being recipients of a new covenant, second truth, what we’re going to dive into today is that we’re members of a new community.
+We’re recipients of a new covenant and members of a new community.
+We’re going to read from Hebrews 10:19–25.
+I want you to see in this passage, in this paragraph here, one foundation that the author of Hebrews gives us.
+We are going to see one foundation and three exhortations based on that foundation.
 So, three calls to action based on this foundation.
 See if you can identify the foundation and the exhortations.